leankoala-gmbh/360top/readme.md

 The idea is that you do not have a context switch when you try to fix a problem.

 > You will need a 360 Monitoring account to use this command line tool.
-You can create it under: [app.360monitoring.com/signup](https://app.360monitoring.com/signup).
+You can create it under [app.360monitoring.com/signup](https://app.360monitoring.com/signup).

 ![Memory Metric](docs/images/360-top-1.png)